 Start with the basics: reduce, reuse, recycle

-If you don’t already make it a habit, cutting down on waste is the easiest way to make your home more environmentally friendly — and it’s easy to start today.
-A child as young as two can understand the difference between recycle, trash, and compost, and with your help, can learn to sort trash accordingly.
+If you don’t already make it a habit, cutting down on waste is the easiest way to make your home more environmentally friendly—and it’s easy to start today.
+A child as young as 2 years old can understand the difference between recycle, trash, and compost, and with your help, can learn to sort trash accordingly.
 Of course, sorting garbage can feel like a chore, even to adults, so think carefully about how you communicate and approach these actions.
 Recycling can make a big difference to our planet, but your child won’t be interested in concepts like landfill space and energy economics.

 There’s so much they don’t know.
-Travel, for example, is a great way to inspire your child and help them fall in love with the beauty of the planet.
-The same thing goes for outdoor activities like camping, hiking, or bird watching.
+Outdoor activities like camping, hiking, or bird watching are great ways to inspire your child and help them fall in love with the beauty of the planet.
 The more time a child spends outdoors or in the shadows of our planet’s natural beauty, the more likely they will grow up to understand the importance of environmental consciousness.
 For instance, visiting our National Parks or other protected areas gives anyone, especially a child, a sense of belonging and ownership over that place and makes it more likely that they will fight to protect it in the years to come.

 Talk about food